jywebs/GitHub_interview/Preso/presenter_notes.md

 - **Stronger resilience** through better testing coverage.
 - **Better developer experience** which translates into higher morale and retention.

+**Key Points:**

+- These impacts are not just to the developers but to the business as a whole
-**Key Point:** AI isn’t just saving time—it’s changing *where* that time gets invested.
+- AI isn’t just saving time—it’s changing *where* that time gets invested

 **Source:** GitHub Copilot study [arXiv: 2302.06590](https://arxiv.org/abs/2302.06590)

 **Additional talking points:**

 - Reinforce “time saved vs. time reinvested” theme.
-- If pressed for metrics: Reference Atlassian and Microsoft studies showing ~10 hours saved per developer per week.
+- If pressed for metrics: Reference [Atlassian recent study](https://www.techradar.com/pro/ai-is-helping-developers-save-time-but-the-struggle-to-find-timely-information-is-costing-businesses-millions) and [Microsoft 2025 Study](https://www.itpro.com/software/development/microsoft-claims-ai-is-augmenting-developers-rather-than-replacing-them) studies showing ~10 hours saved per developer per week.
 - Tie to customer impact: “This isn’t just a developer story—it’s a business story.”

 ---